Top Level Heading Alternative Top Level Heading # Top Level Heading Variant # ============================= ## 2nd Level Heading Alternative 2nd Level Heading ## 2nd Level Heading Variant ## ----------------------------- ### 3rd Level Heading ### 3rd Level Heading Variant ### #### 4th Level Heading 

 - [display text]

-URL may optionally be written <URL>.
-With link formats 5 and 6 ("reference links"), the URL is supplied elsewhere in the document, as shown below.
-Link format 6 reuses the display text as the label.
+With link formats 5, 6, and 7 ("reference links"), the URL is supplied elsewhere in the document, as shown below.
+Link formats 6 and 7 reuse the display text as the label.
 Labels are case-insensitive.
 The title may be split onto the next line with optional indenting.

 - [label]: URL

 - [label]: URL (Title)

 If URL begins with "http:", "https:', "ftp:' or "mailto:", it may optionally be written <URL> (format 4).
 Other URL formats include:

 - A pathname starting with "/" in which case the Fossil server URL prefix is prepended

 - A wiki page name, or a wiki page name preceded by "wiki:"